brown-band/website/pages/scripts/1986-1987/fall/dartmouth.md

 We now take you back to the bygone days when pterodactyls roosted in the eaves of Rogers, when Raquel Welch and Ringo Starr foraged in the Airport lounge and when Whitehall stood tall among the Sleestaks.

-As we sift through the rubble and hit bedrock, we strike upon the highlights of a Brown Band senior's evolution:
+As we sift through the rubble and hit bedrock, we strike upon the highlights of a Brown Band senior’s evolution:

 :::script-list